Jason Statham: 2000–2010: Rise to prominence

-While working as a model for French Connection, he was introduced to fledgling British director Guy Ritchie who was developing a film project and needed to fill the role of a street-wise con artist.
-After learning about Statham's past as a black market salesman, Ritchie cast him to play the role of "Bacon" in his 1998 crime comedy thriller Lock, Stock and Two Smoking Barrels.
-The movie was well received by both critics and audiences, and helped put Statham in the public eye.
-For his role in the film he was paid UK £5,000.
-Statham's second collaboration with Ritchie came in the 2000 film Snatch, playing the role of "Turkish".
-Cast alongside popular actors Brad Pitt, Dennis Farina, and Benicio del Toro, the movie earned more than $80 million in box-office revenue.
-For his role in Snatch, he was paid UK £15,000, 3 times the amount of his first film.
-Statham was able to break into Hollywood and appeared in two movies in 2001: the science fiction action horror film Ghosts of Mars and the science fiction martial arts action film The One.
+While working as a model for French Connection, Statham was introduced to fledgling filmmaker Guy Ritchie, who was developing a film and needed to fill the role of a streetwise con artist.
+After learning about Statham's past as a market stall salesman, Ritchie cast him in the crime comedy thriller Lock, Stock and Two Smoking Barrels (1998).
+The film was well received by both critics and audiences, and helped put Statham in the public eye; for his role, he was paid £5,000.
+Statham's second collaboration with Ritchie came with Snatch (2000), which earned more than $80 million at the box office.
+For his role in Snatch, he was paid £15,000.
+He was then able to break into Hollywood and appeared in two films in 2001: the science fiction action horror film Ghosts of Mars and the science fiction martial arts action film The One.

+In 2002, he narrated the martial arts documentary Thai Boxing: A Fighting Chance (2002), which follows the lives of three individuals who come from very different backgrounds that are all training Muay Thai, each with their own unique motivations and stories, as they prepare for their next fight.

-Statham was offered more film roles, and in 2002 he was cast as the lead role of driver Frank Martin in the action movie The Transporter, written by Luc Besson.
-He has studied Wing Chun, karate, and kickboxing.
+Statham was offered more film roles and was cast in the lead role of driver Frank Martin in the action film The Transporter (2002), written by Luc Besson.
 The film spawned two sequels, Transporter 2 (2005) and Transporter 3 (2008).
-He also played supporting roles in Mean Machine (2002), The Italian Job (2003), and Cellular (2004) in which he played the lead villain.
+He also played supporting roles in Mean Machine (2002), The Italian Job (2003), and as the lead villain in Cellular (2004).